eg424/BCI/README.md

 3. To contribute, create a new branch from `dev`, implement changes, and merge only the best-performing models into `main`.

 ## Roadmap
-- Test Hidden State Kalman Filter (HSKF) implementation.
-- Finalize and integrate the best classifier-based KF/HSKF model.
+- Test and determine the best classifier-based KF model.
-- Improve hybrid decoding by combining MLP with KF/HSKF.
+- Improve hybrid decoding by combining MLP with KF.
-- Optimize deep learning approaches and finalize the best performing neural network-based decoder.
+- Optimise deep learning approaches and finalise the best performing NN-based decoder.